citizensadvice/cads/website/src/docs/1.0/design-system/getting-started.md

 ## Getting started

-You can get started by installing the [frontend framework](frontend-installation) or [downloading the Sketch template](sketch-template).
+You can get started by installing the [frontend framework](frontend-installation) or [using the Figma library](https://www.figma.com/file/BXpZ8oSZHB9sGMPDwahFaJ/Citizens-Advice-design-system-library?node-id=0%3A404).

 You find guidance on how to use foundations and components throughout this website.